 If you think you’re ready to call yourself a Bronxite, don’t.
-People don’t really refer to themselves that way in the Bronx.
+People don’t refer to themselves that way in the Bronx.
 And if you do, it’ll be obvious that you’re new around here.
 But if moving to the Bronx is in your future, we’ve come up with a list of 6 helpful things you need to know before making this historic neighborhood your home.

 It’s one of the most affordable boroughs

-Outer boroughs like Queens and Brooklyn are constantly seeing new developments and rising real estate prices.
+Outer boroughs like Queens and Brooklyn are continually seeing new developments and rising real estate prices.
 But the Bronx is one area where many New Yorkers are finding the perfect blend of affordable living and the nitty-gritty NYC feel.
 In The Grand Concourse area, you’ll find classic Art Deco style apartments averaging about $204,000.
 Stunning brick condo buildings in Highbridge offer residences for under $100,000.
-In Mott Haven, real estate prices get closer to the $1M range, but it’s a popular place for renters.
+In Mott Haven, real estate prices get closer to the $1M range, but it’s a favorite place for renters.

 You won’t find a better plate of spaghetti anywhere else

 Or eggplant parm.
 Or cannolis.
-Or a meat covered 16” pie.
+Or meat covered 16” pie.
 When it comes to Italian food, it doesn’t get better than Little Italy.
 There are nooks throughout NYC that try to compare to Little Italy, but there’s only one original.
 From homemade pasta at Roberto’s to mouth-watering penne ala vodka at Patsy’s Pizzeria (technically in Morris Park) Italians, and those of us who eat like Italians, love this historic and delicious part of the Bronx.

 Image courtesy of Roberto’s